iNeenah/PwnCtf/README.md

 ---

-## MindCrafters Techniques
+## Advanced Exploitation Techniques

 ### UTF-8 Byte Bypass
-Exploits the difference between character counting and byte counting in Python firewalls.
+Exploits the difference between character counting and byte counting in input validation.

 ```python
 # UTF-8 character that takes 3 bytes but counts as 1 character